Debugging bootstrap

 orbootstrap::core::config

-.- Custom targets are used to limit what is output when
+.- Custom targets are used to limit what kinds of spans you are interested in, as the

-- Custom targets are used to limit what is output when
+- Custom targets are used to limit what kinds of spans you are interested in, as the

 You can of course combine them (custom target logs are typically gated behind TRACE